Lautenschlager-id/Lautenschlager-id/README.md

 My portfolio can be found at [bit.ly/laut-id](https://bit.ly/laut-id).
 A sagacious colleague described it as "yes, ugly, but it has content".
 You can also find my _curriculum vitae_ there, but you can bet it's not updated!

+🚀 Trying to contact me?
+You have to be wanting it a lot in order to figure out how to do so. ☄️

 ## Main Languages 💻
 <img align="left" src="https://lautenschlager-id.github.io/content/lang_lua.jpg" width="40" alt="Lua" />
 <img align="left" src="https://lautenschlager-id.github.io/content/lang_js.jpg" width="40" alt="JavaScript" />